xu/openapi/source/index.html.md

 API Key Permission：Read

+Rate Limit (NEW): 50times/2s

 This endpoint returns the detail of one order.
+The API created order will not exist after cancelling 2 hours.

 ### HTTP Request